dgaydukov/cert-aws/files/sa.md

 ###### AWS SQS
 SQS (Simple Queue Service) - managed service that provide publisher/subscriber (queue) model.
-It provides FIFO (first-in, first-out) message ordering.
+There are 2 types
+* standard - ordering is not guaranteed, no limit to number of messages (you should implement custom protection against duplicates)
-It guarantee at-least-once delivery. you can use Amazon SQS Java Messaging Library that implements the JMS 1.1 specification and uses Amazon SQS as the JMS provider.
+* FIFO (first in, first out) - ordering is guaranteed, limit - 300 messages per second It guarantee at-least-once delivery. you can use Amazon SQS Java Messaging Library that implements the JMS 1.1 specification and uses Amazon SQS as the JMS provider.
 Dead letter queue - a special queue that receives messages from other queue after some unsuccessful attempt to process it.
 Used to isolate messages that can't be processed for later analysis.
 You can get time-in-queue (time how long message has been in queue) by subtracting SentTimestamp attribute from current time.
 In anonymous access SenderId - IP address of sender (otherwise accountId).
 If queue is empty
-* short polling - returns immediately with no results.
+* short polling (default) - returns immediately with no results.
 Only possible way if single thread poll multiple queues, in this case long polling for one empty queue would block other queues, but it generally bad design.
 * long polling - wait till message got into queue, or polling timeout (by default 20 sec) expires (save SQS cost, cause reduce number of empty receives).
 It's better to always use this type of polling.
 Message retention can be configured from 1 min to 14 days (by default - 4 days).
+Visibility Timeout (0 sec to 12 hours, default - 30sec) - once you app consume a message it becomes invisible to others.
+But until your app notify queue that it processed it message not deleted.
+So this timeout - is how long queue can wait.

 ###### AWS API Gateway
 API Gateway - managed api service that makes it easy to publish/manage api at any scale.
 It can